-The tools analysed in this paper were developed before the United Nations SDGs, and their associated set of indicators, were introduced.
-Nonetheless, it is instructive to explore the extent to which the relevant SDG indicators (Bhattacharyya, 2014) are consistent with the criteria used to rank the tools (Table A IV and arrows in Figure 3).
-Doing so makes it possible to identify data and analyses that next generation tools could provide, with a view to supporting efforts to monitor - and ultimately help achieve - the United Nations SDGs.
+The tools analyzed in this article were developed before the United Nations SDGs, and their associated set of indicators, were introduced.
+Nonetheless, it is instructive to explore the extent to which the relevant SDG indicators (Bhattacharyya, 2014) are consistent with the criteria used to rank the tools (Table 4 and arrows in Figure 2).
+Doing so makes it possible to identify data and analyses that next generation tools could provide, with a view to supporting efforts to monitor-and ultimately help achieve-the United Nations SDGs.

-RESULTS: FACTORS FOSTERING THE DEVELOPMENT OF NEXT GENERATION TOOLS AND NEW SCIENTIFIC CONTRIBUTIONS
+2 | RESULTS: FACTORS FOSTERING THE DEVELOPMENT OF NEXT GENERATION TOOLS AND NEW SCIENTIFIC CONTRIBUTIONS

-The PESTLE analysis (Political, Economic, Social, Technological, Legal and Environmental) has been used together with a multi-criteria analysis to analyse the tool availability of integrating the energy related SDGs goals.
+The PESTLE analysis (political, economic, social, technological, legal, and environmental) has been used together with a multicriteria analysis to analyze the tool availability of integrating the energy related SDGs goals.
 The identified attributes are the base for a quantitative assessment of access to modern forms of energy.
-The more attributes a tool incorporates, and the more completely it does so, the better the tool can serve its users and facilitate the integration of the energy-related SDGs (see Figure 4).
+The more attributes a tool incorporates, and the more completely it does so, the better the tool can serve its users and facilitate the integration of the energy-related SDGs (see Figure 3).